NENSA is moving ahead with Plan 1. Read the full event details in our Eastern Cup and VT Cup Primer.

 Plan 1 – Individual start distance races and spreading out start times by age group to minimize the number of persons physically at the venue at any point in time following Covid guidelines and NECCP.
-Competitors must complete an Event Health Screen form on Wednesday night including temperature check.
-Upon arrival at the venue competitors must pass a verbal health screen before unloading from their vehicle.
-Please note spectators will be limited (or restricted to their vehicles), there could be limited coach access to courses, there will be no indoor spaces provided by the venue, wax areas will be monitored for physical distance, and bathrooms will be assigned by state.
+Competitors must complete an Event Health Screen form on Wednesday night by 5pm including temperature check.
+Please note spectators will be limited (or restricted to their vehicles), there could be limited coach access to courses, there will be no indoor spaces provided by the venue, and bathrooms will be assigned by state.
 Volunteer and event staff will be reduced in number.
 There will be no NENSA sanctioned mass start races or sprint heats this season.
-We respectively ask that all persons at the venue must wear a face covering and cover their mouth and nose at all times.
-Athletes/coaches must cover their nose and mouth in the start and finish area and if they are within 6 ft of another individual on course.
+We respectively ask that all persons at the venue must wear a face covering and cover their mouth and nose at all times except when exercising.
+Athletes must have their mask on in the start and finish areas and race with the mask on their person.

-Beginning October 1st competitors will be able to purchase their 2021 race bib and an assigned timing chip to allow for a touchless registration and timing system.
-There will be no day of race registration.
+All potential EC and VT Cup racers must purchase their bib and chip rental for the whole season HERE and there will be no day-of race registration!
 Registration refunds will be offered until 5pm on the Friday before the event.
 Results will only be published online and there will be no physical award ceremonies.
 Events will be recorded at several locations to help facilitate spectating and provide coaches with footage for reviewing performances.

-Plan 4 – Events will take place over a nine day period commencing on the original scheduled date for the event.
-Competitors will register as normal and sign up for a timeslot to visit the venue to complete their race.
+Plan 3 – Events will take place over a nine day period commencing on the original scheduled date for the event.
+Competitors will register as normal and sign up for a time slot to visit the venue to complete their race.
 Racers will wear their bib and use their own timing chips for identification.
-Courses, including timing implements, will be maintained and marshalled by NENSA and timing staff throughout the period.
+Courses, including timing implements, will be maintained and marshaled by NENSA and timing staff throughout the period.
 Results will be posted online and competitors will have 24 hours to file protests/corrections via email.
 Competitors are strongly encouraged to wear fitness trackers to monitor their efforts and ensure all competitors have skied the correct course.